Should I go with a 9 degree or 10.5 degree driver?

 9-Degree Driver vs 10.5

 Why should I go with 9 degree or 10.5 driver?

-9-degree drivers produce a lower trajectory and produce the best results with fast swing speeds that generate the spin needed to get maximum airtime.
+When questioning ‘what degree driver hits the farthest’, it’s important to note that 9-degree drivers produce a lower trajectory and are optimal for golfers with fast swing speeds to achieve maximum airtime.

 Benefits Of A 10.5-Degree Driver

 - The biggest benefit of a 10.5-degree driver over a 9-degree driver is the additional forgiveness that it provides.
 Lower lofts add to technical difficulties in striking the golf ball correctly and generating the correct amount of spin.

 - Assist in getting the golf ball airborne at lower swing speed.

 - It generates sufficient spin to keep the ball in the air for the optimal time without sacrificing rollout after landing.